denyskarpii/SocketIOUnity/README.md

 # SocketIOUnity

-## Description
-A Wrapper for [socket.io-client-csharp](https://github.com/doghappy/socket.io-client-csharp) to work with Unity, Supports socket.io server v2/v3/v4, and has implemented http polling and websocket.

 ## Give a Star! ⭐
 Feel free to request an issue on github if you find bugs or request a new feature.
 If you find this useful, please give it a star to show your support for this project.